lampeh/libflipdot/README.md

 --------

 `flip_pipe`: Reads an ASCII bitmap followed by an empty line (\\n\\n) from stdin and sends it to the display.
+Loops until EOF.
 Use this [3x5](http://www.figlet.org/fontdb_example.cgi?font=3x5.flf)
 figlet font to pipe text onto the display.